Sam-mx/Responsive_University_Website/README.md

 # **Introduction**

+> Here is my project's User Manual.
+I am writing this project by scratch and not fully rely on the frameworks in order to know all the basics of HTML, CSS and Javascript.
 > We are appreciative that you have selected the University of Sam (UOS)
 > website as your entry point to a multitude of scholarly resources.
 You
 > can confidently navigate the digital world of UOS with the help of